 Why Do Roosters Attack?

-In the wild, he would defend his flock against threats from predators and other roosters looking for some hens to mate with.
+He would defend his flock against threats from predators and other roosters in the wild, looking for some hens to mate with.

 His responsibility is to care for the flock and its needs, including mating with as many hens as he can manage to ensure the flock’s success.

 You will need to bear in mind that aggressive behavior will likely increase in the springtime because it is the start of the mating season.